5 Things You Must Check When Buying a Used Car

 Less than 10% of used car buyers inspect a certified mechanic before purchase.
 Many used car buyers visit the mechanic shortly after buying their cars.
 Most sellers will allow you to take the vehicle to a mechanic of your choice near their residence.

 No matter how carefully you look, a mechanic who works on cars all day can quickly discover hidden problems.
-You want to avoid getting a car that will have major problems with the engine or the transmission.
-Ask the mechanic for their opinion if you should buy the car or not.
+You want to avoid getting a car with major problems with the engine or transmission.
+Ask the mechanic for their opinion on whether you should buy the car.

 Check History Report

-Even a VIN History Report may not show all the problems, but it is always a good idea to run a report.
+A VIN History Report may not show all the problems, but running a report is always a good idea.
 A Vehicle history report will show if there are any title problems or if there have been any reported accidents.

 Conclusion